-The passage of the Virginia Higher Education Restructuring Act in 2006 (the “Restructuring Act”) gave William and Mary much more individual control over many operations, including human resources.
-The ability to design our own human resources system, tailor-made for the higher education environment, was the most significant flexibility provided to the University.
+The passage of the Virginia Higher Education Restructuring Act in 2006 (the “Restructuring Act”) gave William & Mary and VIMS much more individual control over many operations, including human resources.
+The ability to design our own human resources system, tailor-made for the higher education environment, was the most significant flexibility provided to the university.

-Under restructuring, state classified employees have the option to remain in the state’s HR system until retirement or to become operational employees in the University’s HR system.
-The Restructuring Act requires that the University give state classified employees an opportunity to elect to become operational employees of the University’s HR system at least once every two years.
-In the fall of 2015 William and Mary promised to provide classified employees with an ongoing opportunity to convert to the University system.
+Under restructuring, state employees have the option to remain in the state’s HR system as classified employees until retirement or to become operational employees in the university’s HR system.
+The Restructuring Act requires that the university give state classified employees an opportunity to elect to become operational employees of the university’s HR system at least once every two years.
+In the fall of 2015, William & Mary promised to provide classified employees with an ongoing opportunity to convert to the university system.

-As noted on the Enrollment Form, employees must enroll in the University system by May 9th of each year to be eligible to receive a university merit based salary increase for that year.
-If you move to the University system, this decision is irrevocable which means that you cannot return to the rank of a classified employee as long as you remain an employee of the College.
+As noted on the Enrollment Form, employees must enroll in the university system by May 9th of each year to be eligible to receive a university merit based salary increase for that year.
+If you move to the university system, this decision is irrevocable, which means that you cannot return to the rank of a classified employee as long as you remain an employee of the university.